 Why focused book projects deserve a cleaner workflow than Squibler

 Squibler leans into AI book writer messaging, templates, and broader project tooling.
-Gixo Books is the stronger fit when you want one paid manuscript workspace with a clearer chapter flow, revision workflow, export path, and edition expansion after the source version is final.
+Gixo Folio is the stronger fit when you want one paid manuscript workspace with a clearer chapter flow, revision workflow, export path, and edition expansion after the source version is final.

 This is about clarity of workflow more than feature count inflation.